 My Pinterest success is down to:

 See this post all about How I Increased my Pinterest Views by 9000% In One Month.
-Board Booster is used to pin to the Heart Handmade UK Pinterest Profile, and I use Tailwind to promote the Start A Craft Blog Pinterest Profile.
+Tailwind is used to pin to the Heart Handmade UK Pinterest Profile, Clarity Avenue and the Start A Craft Blog Pinterest Profile.

 I must admit that I’m in love with Tailwind.
-Unlike Board Booster where you can actually set it and forget it; by allowing it to locate pins by keywords, you must manually schedule pins using the tailwind browser extensions.
+You must manually schedule pins using the tailwind browser extensions.

 I looooove Tribes.
 I’ve been screaming about them since their inception.
 They’re responsible for quite a bit of my traffic and it helps if you have a great strategy.